Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 }
 ```

+9. Go to the `Email` section and replace all values of `SenderEmail` and `Recipients` with your own.

-9. Go to the `Clients` section, look for the `inlife.store.cms` client and change the `RedirectUris` and `PostLogoutRedirectUris` value depending on the host configuration of the application.
+10. Go to the `Clients` section, look for the `inlife.store.cms` client and change the `RedirectUris` and `PostLogoutRedirectUris` value depending on the host configuration of the application.
 ```json
 "Clients":
 [